autonomoussoftware/documentation/validatordocument/validatordocument.md

 A **Merkle tree** is built up by recursively hashing adjacent pairs of data from some given sequence.
 At the top of the tree is the **root hash**, which indirectly depends on every element in the tree.
 No data can be changed in the tree without affecting the **root hash**.
 An element can be proven to be in the tree by performing a **Merkle proof**, which consists of providing an element and its **Merkle path** to the root.
 The Metronome transfer strategy utilizes the creation of a Merkle tree from burn transactions.

 A **lily pad** is an informal term for a single interconnected set of deployed Metronome smart contracts.
 It is a single data domain against which MET token import and export occurs.
-Because two lily pads may be deployed on the same blockchain, it is more technically accurate to prefer to Metronome import/export as transferring MET between lily pads.
+Because two lily pads may be deployed on the same blockchain, it is more technically accurate to refer to Metronome import/export as transferring MET between lily pads.

 ## Merkle Tree Construction and Path Verification